awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

    To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)\.

-1. In the **Output options** section, you can optionally enable writing command output to an Amazon S3 bucket\.
-If you choose to enable this option, specify the Amazon S3 bucket name and optional S3 key prefix to which you want the command output written\.
+1. In the **Output options** section, you can optionally enable writing command output to an S3 bucket\.
+If you choose to enable this option, specify the S3 bucket name and optional S3 key prefix to which you want the command output written\.

 1. In the **SNS notifications** section, you can optionally enable Systems Manager to send notifications about command statuses using Amazon SNS\.
 If you choose to enable this option, you need to specify the following: